 - ✔Work with a financial professional

 A financial advisor can help families understand their full financial picture with a customized approach to fit their unique needs.

 What we talk about when we talk about money

-One key finding: Families tend to avoid complex or uncomfortable financial planning topics in favor of more immediate issues.
+Families tend to avoid complex or uncomfortable financial planning topics in favor of more immediate issues.
 That’s particularly evident when it comes to parent-child relationships.

-What do adult children talk to their parents about?
+Adult children talk to their parents about:

-What do parents talk to their adult children about?
+Parents talk to their adult children about:

 Communication and confidence: What’s the link?